 ICCC charges an annual membership fee for the school year (September – June), paid in three installments.
 The Summer program is optional and is paid extra.
 We also charge a one off joining fee upon registration.
 Fee information can be obtained here.

 Is there a school bus?

-Currently we have a small number of families using school transportation.
-From 2019/20 we will offer options for pick up from more destinations in Sofia.
+Some years, based on demand, we can offer school bus option for pick up from several destinations in Sofia.
 However, most ICCC families prefer to drive to school so we may not be able to offer bus service to your location.
 Please factor this into your decision when you apply.
 If your application depends on the availability of school transportation we can recommend reliable family taxi service.

 Do you give refunds if the child drops out?

-We will refund all fees paid in advance with 30 days notice.
+In certain circumstances we can refund fees paid in advance with 30 days notice.
 After 31 March we do not accept cancellation notice for the current school year.

 What meals do you provide?

-We serve healthy morning and afternoon snacks – a variety of fruits, full-grain biscuits, muesli bars, sandwiches, etc. Hot lunch is provided daily by our catering at extra cost of 5 leva per day.
-Alternatively, parents can bring their own lunch for children who have special dietary requirements.
+We serve healthy morning and afternoon snacks – a variety of fruits, full-grain crackers, muesli, sandwiches, etc. Hot lunch is provided daily by our catering at extra cost of 5,50 leva per day.
+Parents can bring their own lunch for children who have special dietary requirements.

 Can we attend less than 5 full days a week?

 For children aged 2 and 3 we offer a choice of half or full day attendance.
 If you opt for the half day attendance plan you can choose to come three full days instead for the same price.
 Children aged 4 or 5 can attend full time only.